Cuda-Chen/cuda-chen.github.io/_posts/2020-06-15-implement-srcnn-in-pure-cpp.md

 by Chao Dong *et al* in 2014 [1], SRCNN outperforms plenty of methods including sparsed-coding.

-What's more, the composition of SRCNN is quitely easy: 3 convolution and 2 activation layer.
+What's more, the composition of SRCNN is quite easy: 3 convolution and 2 activation layer.
 I was pretty amazed that such structure can beat traditional methods, though it comes up with two flaws:
 1. You have to resize the image to output size before pass